 - Once Saturday comes around and you carb load, you’re no longer in ketosis

-- Then, your body has to reset the cycle of depleting the carbs from the liver to start generating ketones
+- Your body then has to reset the cycle of depleting the carbs from the liver to start generating ketones

 This cycle in conjunction with the ketogenic transition phase means you’ll only be in a state of ketosis for one to two days out of the week.